-Teams may be asked to provide documentation proving legality of non-CHARGED UP KOP items during inspection where a rule specifies limits for a legal part (e.g. pneumatic items, current limits, COTS electronics, etc.).
+Teams may be asked to provide documentation proving the legality of non-CRESCENDO KOP items during inspection where a rule specifies limits for a legal part (e.g. pneumatic items, current limits, COTS electronics, etc.).

 Some of these rules make use of English unit requirements for parts.
-If your team has a question about a metric-equivalent part's legality, please e-mail your question to the FIRST Robotics Competition Kit of Parts team at frcparts@firstinspires.org for an official ruling.
-To seek approval for alternate devices for inclusion in future FIRST Robotics Competition seasons, please contact the Kit of Parts team at frcparts@firstinspires.org with item specifications.
+If your team has a question about a metric-equivalent part's legality, please e-mail your question to the FIRST Robotics Competition Kit of Parts team at frequency.org for an official ruling.
+To seek approval for alternate devices for inclusion in future FIRST Robotics Competition seasons, please contact the Kit of Parts team at frequency.org with item specifications.